antonynyt/raspi-fancontrol/README.md

 --status              Print the timer status.
 If it's turned On or Off.
 ````
 Note : it require sudo permission.
+/!\ The script can be used by bad people to do something else since you have write permission.
+A fix can be to only authorize root to write the executable.
+I need to investigate further.

 ## Todo
 - [ ] Change the temperature detection process
 - [ ] Clean the code / follow conventions
 - [ ] ?
 Modifiy to set the temperature check with a switch
 - [ ] Start the fan for a set time in seconds
+- [ ] Investigate security issues